rqx999/Discord-Webhook-Tool/README.md

 # Discord Webhook Tool

-I made this because I saw way too many **skids** trying to rat and info-log people with sketchy webhooks.
+I made this because I saw way too many **skids** trying to rat and info-log people with sketchy webhook tools.
 This tool helps you manage, test, and mess with Discord webhooks **properly**—no shady nonsense.

 ### 🚀 Features:
 ✅ **Validate** if a webhook is active or deleted